Heart Transplant Rejection

 - Follow up on any tests with your transplant team.

-- Avoid tobacco products and excessive alcohol use.
+- Don't use tobacco products and limit alcohol.

 Living with a heart transplant

-Your healthcare provider may have further instructions about how to manage your condition.
+Your healthcare provider may have more instructions about how to manage your condition.
 This might include:

 - Living a healthy lifestyle.
 Eat a heart-healthy diet and get enough exercise.
-Avoid tobacco products, illegal drugs, and excess alcohol.
-Maintain a healthy weight.
+Don't use tobacco products, illegal drugs, or too much alcohol.
+Stay at a healthy weight.

 - Taking other medicines for your heart.
 These might include medicines to reduce cholesterol, lower your blood pressure, or help manage your blood glucose.
 Some of these medicines might help lower the chances of chronic rejection as well.